Texas Criminal Law FAQs

 The best practice is DON’T BE LATE.
 Be sure to err on the side of arriving early.
 This is especially important at the Harris County Criminal Justice Center as traffic, parking, security lines, and elevator lines can be very slow.
 Everyone is showing up at around the same time, and it creates delay.

 Sometimes in Texas, judges will require that a defendant submit to a drug test by the way of a urine sample.
 In Harris County, this is done at the probation office near the court house.

 If you have a positive sample/a “dirty urine sample,” on the first court appearance, a defendant will usually be admonished to stop using drugs.
 If a defendant provides a dirty urine sample on a subsequent court appearance, it suggests to the judge that a defendant has been using drugs while on bond.
 This is one of the ways people find themselves in jail, waiting for their case to come to a conclusion.

 If you are arrested and you are a user of drugs, you should at a minimum stop while your case is pending.

 Been arrested or under investigation for a crime?
-Contact the criminal defense attorneys at Stradley Law today at (713)-224-5455 about your case.
-If your legal matter is not one that we handle, we likely know someone who does.
+Contact Bill Stradley today at (713)-224-5455 about your case.
+If your legal matter is not one that he handles, he likely know someone who does.